-27. The road is envisioned to have a design speed of 40kph with pavement most probably asphalt concrete.
+29. The road is envisioned to have a design speed of 40kph with pavement most probably asphalt concrete.
 The road, when completely rehabilitated and reconstructed, shall fully and efficiently function either as a local road to service the population within the area or/and serve as a strategic alternative for through- traffic alternate road to the E60 - Rikoti Tunnel route

-- 28. As a matter of procedure, initial project screening required a basic cost-effectiveness calculation to ensure that the most efficient option would be selected for detailed appraisal.
+30. As a matter of procedure, initial project screening required a basic cost-effectiveness calculation to ensure that the most efficient option would be selected for detailed appraisal.
 Subsequently, the study considered three (3) slightly different alignments options based on how strictly the design standard was followed.
-The summarized descriptions of the options are as follows: - Without project Alternative: no improvement of the project road. - With project, Option No. 1: Design following strictly the standard of this category road. - With project, Option No. 2: Design following the standard wherever possible, but departing from standard to avoid costly construction solutions and extensive resettlement.
-Absolute minimum values at these locations are: design speed 20 km/h, curvature radius 20 m, pavement width 6.0 m. - With project, Option No. 3: Following the existing alignment, re-designing only the most critical section resulting longer sections with sub-standard design. - 29.
-Based on this discussion and the mutual site visit of the Road Department and the Consultant, Option 2 (the Preferred Alternative) was the alternative selected for detailed appraisal and further design. - 30.
-For the rehabilitation options, pavement alternatives (asphalt concrete and cement concrete) were also conceptualized.
+The summarized descriptions of the options are as follows:

+- Without project Alternative: no improvement of the project road. - With project, Option No. 1: Design following strictly the standard of this category road. - With project, Option No. 2: Design following the standard wherever possible, but departing from standard to avoid costly construction solutions and extensive resettlement.
+Absolute minimum values at these locations are: design speed 20 km/h, curvature radius 20 m, pavement width 6.0 m.

+- With project, Option No. 3: Following the existing alignment, re-designing only the most critical section resulting longer sections with sub-standard design. - 31.
+Based on this discussion and the mutual site visit of the Road Department and the Consultant, Option 2 (the Preferred Alternative) was the alternative selected for detailed appraisal and further design.

+32. Since the existing road was not constructed to the design parameter for the envisaged design speed, a departure from standard was observed at about 40 locations.
+A joint site visit with repre-sentatives of the Roads Department took place to assess in particular the design alternatives in the field where the alignment is not matching to the desired design parameter.
+During the field visit an agreement with the Roads Department was reached on the design parameter for the critical locations, where the desired minimum parameter in accordance to the Georgian design standard could not be maintained.
+The agreed solutions at the critical locations are shown in the Feasibility Study.

+33. For the rehabilitation options, pavement alternatives (asphalt concrete and cement concrete) were also conceptualized.
 These were all part of technical studies which were presented in the feasibility study report as preliminary design.
 In terms of procurement of works, the Design-Bid-Build Option is being recommended over the Design-Build Option to ensure that Environmental and Social Safeguards requirements will be fully adhered to during the implementation of the project.